ksooooza/react-router-intro/README.md

 Great!
 But this doesn't do anything because we're already on the homepage.

-Also, note that we used `children` in this case to display our home component.
-We're doing that because we don't need to pass it any props from our router, and we're not passing any props in, we're not modifying anything.

 ## You Do: Add a Second Route and Link

 > 5 minute exercise / 5 minute review